syrian2012/icp/README.md

 NOTE: 'cores' should be the lower number of cores available between the source and destination server.

 Example: icp -p 22 -c 4 /home/user/mydir example.com /var/www/mydir

+after that logout and login again to your shell and the icp will be functional

+enjoy